-The proportion of women without access to media is high in the regions of the Far-North (77%) and the North (68%), compared with the low proportions in the cities of Yaoundé (6%) and Douala (7%).
+The proportion of women without access to media is high in the regions of the Far-North (77 percent) and the North (68 percent), compared with the low proportions in the cities of Yaoundé (6 percent) and Douala (7 percent).
 The same tendency is observed among men.
 Moreover, the level of education seems to influence in a significant way the level of exposition to media.
-Whether for women or men, exposure to the three types of media increases considerably with the level of education: from 2% to 21% among women and from 4% to 34% among men as soon as we go from primary school to the 2nd cycle level of secondary school or higher.
-81% of women and 64% of men without education are not exposed to any media.
+Whether for women or men, exposure to the three types of media increases considerably with the level of education: from 2 percent to 21 percent among women and from 4 percent to 34 percent among men as soon as we go from primary school to the 2nd cycle level of secondary school or higher.
+81 percent of women and 64 percent of men without education are not exposed to any media.